Economic history of China (1912–1949): The Chinese war economy

-In 1937, Japan invaded China and the resulting warfare laid waste to China.
-Most of the prosperous east coast was quickly conquered by the Japanese, who imposed a brutal occupation on the civilian population, carrying out numerous atrocities such as the Rape of Nanjing in 1937 and random massacres of whole villages.
 The Japanese Air Force carried out systematic and often indiscriminate bombings of Chinese cities.
 Nationalist forces applied a "scorched earth" policy in response to the invasion; destroying the productive capacity of areas they had to abandon in the face Japanese military advances.
 The Japanese were in turn brutal in the face of any Chinese resistance they encountered, during one anti-guerilla sweep in 1942, the Japanese killed up to 200,000 civilians in a month.
 A further 2–3 million Chinese civilians died in a famine in Henan in 1942 and 1943.
 Overall the war is estimated to have killed between 20 and 25 million Chinese.
 It severely set back the development of the preceding decade.
 Industry was severely hampered after the war by devastating conflict as well as the inflow of cheap American goods.
 By 1946, Chinese industries operated at 20% capacity and produced just 25% of pre-war output.